-5. Environmental management plan
+6 Environmental management plan

 Provide an environmental management plan (EM plan) that includes the mitigation measures detailed in section 4 of the EIS.
-Its purpose is to state the proponents' environmental protection commitments in a way that allows them to be measured and audited.
+Its purpose is to state the proponent's environmental protection commitments in a way that allows them to be measured and audited.

 The EM plan is an integral part of the EIS, but will be capable of being read as a stand-alone document without reference to other parts of the EIS.
-For a mining project the EM plan must meet the content requirements of section 203 of the Environmental Protection Act 1994.
+For a mining project the EM plan must meet the content requirements of section 203 of the Environmental Protection Act 1994, whereas the EM plan for a petroleum project must meet the content requirements of section 310D of that Act.